Written by Tushar Singh (Director, Doctor's Chamber) · Reviewed by Amit Singh (HOD, MBBS & MD/MS Admissions) · Last updated .

 Target Scores for Admission

-- Top Private Colleges: Aim for 450+ for better fee negotiation/merit seats.
+- Top Private Colleges: Aim for 450+ for better fee negotiation and access to merit/open seats rather than only the top fee tier.

-- Deemed Universities: Just qualifying NEET is sufficient for the NRI quota; ~325–400+ for Merit seats depending on the college.
+- Deemed Universities: Just qualifying NEET is sufficient for the NRI quota; roughly 325–400+ for merit seats depending on the college and its demand.

 5. The Counselling Process — MCC & State Quota

-- Registration: Sign up on the MCC Portal for All India Quota or your respective State DME portal.
+- Registration: Sign up on the MCC Portal for All India Quota / deemed / central institutes, or on your respective State DME portal for state-quota and private seats.
+Registrations are independent — you can do both.

-- Choice Filling: The most critical step.
-We provide customised preference lists based on your rank, budget and domicile.
+- Choice Filling & Locking: The most critical step.
+You order colleges and seat types by preference, then lock.
+We build customised preference lists based on your rank, budget and domicile.

 - Seat Allotment: Based on merit and preferences across Round 1, Round 2, Mop-up and Stray Vacancy rounds.